JetBrains/teamcity-dotnet-plugin/README.md

 ## .NET CLI toolkit

-To use `dotnet` build runner [install .NET CLI](http://dotnet.github.io/getting-started/) and configure environment variable `DOTNET_HOME` for your TeamCity build agent user, for instance:
+To use `dotnet` build runner [install .NET CLI](http://dotnet.github.io/getting-started/) and add bin directory of .NET CLI tools to the `PATH` environment variable.

+Also you configure environment variable `DOTNET_HOME` for your TeamCity build agent user, for instance:

 ```
 DOTNET_HOME=C:\Program Files\dotnet\